PacktPublishing/Spring-5.0-Projects/README.md

 Spring makes it easy to create RESTful applications, merge with social services, communicate with modern databases, secure your system, and make your code modular and easy to test.
 With the arrival of Spring Boot, developers can really focus on the code and deliver great value, with minimal contour.

 This book covers the following exciting features:
-Build UI using AngularJS, Bootstrap template and jQuery Understand the Spring WebFlux framework and how it uses Reactor library Interact with Elasticsearch for indexing, querying and aggregation of data Use Spring Security and Spring Security LDAP libraries for authenticating users
+Build UI using AngularJS, Bootstrap template, and jQuery Understand the Spring WebFlux framework and how it uses Reactor library Interact with Elasticsearch for indexing, querying and aggregation of data Use Spring Security and Spring Security LDAP libraries for authenticating users